Dionisiy/CA/intor-to-html.md

 </html>
 ```

-As you can see, the [`<html>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/html "The HTML <html> element (or HTML root element) represents the root of an HTML document.
-All other elements must be descendants of this element.") [element](https://developer.mozilla.org/en-US/docs/Glossary/element "element: An element is a part of a webpage.
+As you can see, the `<html>` [element](https://developer.mozilla.org/en-US/docs/Glossary/element "element: An element is a part of a webpage.
 In XML and HTML, an element may contain a data item or a chunk of text or an image, or perhaps nothing.
-A typical element includes an opening tag with some attributes, a content, and a closing tag:") surrounds the rest of the document, and the [`<body>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body "The HTML <body> Element represents the content of an HTML document.
-There can be only one <body> element in a document.") [element](https://developer.mozilla.org/en-US/docs/Glossary/element "element: An element is a part of a webpage.
+A typical element includes an opening tag with some attributes, a content, and a closing tag:") surrounds the rest of the document, and the `<body>` [element](https://developer.mozilla.org/en-US/docs/Glossary/element "element: An element is a part of a webpage.
 In XML and HTML, an element may contain a data item or a chunk of text or an image, or perhaps nothing.
 A typical element includes an opening tag with some attributes, a content, and a closing tag:") surrounds the page content.
 This structure is often thought of as a tree with branches \(in this case, the &lt;body&gt; and &lt;p&gt; elements\) growing from the trunk \(&lt;html&gt;\).
-This hierarchical structure is called the [**DOM**](https://developer.mozilla.org/en-US/docs/Glossary/DOM "DOM: The DOM (Document Object Model) is an API that represents and interacts with any HTML or XML document.
-The DOM is a document model loaded in the browser and representing the document as a node tree, where each node represents part of the document (e.g. an element, text string, or comment).") \(document object model\).
+This hierarchical structure is called the **[DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM "DOM: The DOM (Document Object Model) is an API that represents and interacts with any HTML or XML document.
+The DOM is a document model loaded in the browser and representing the document as a node tree, where each node represents part of the document (e.g. an element, text string, or comment).")** \(document object model\).

 ## **Tags**

 [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML "HTML: HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure.") documents are written in plain text.
 You can write HTML in any text editor that lets you save content as plain text \(e.g. Notepad, Notepad++, or Sublime Text\), but most HTML authors prefer to use a specialized editor that highlights syntax and shows the [DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM "DOM: The DOM (Document Object Model) is an API that represents and interacts with any HTML or XML document.
 The DOM is a document model loaded in the browser and representing the document as a node tree, where each node represents part of the document (e.g. an element, text string, or comment).").

 ## **Attributes**

 The start tag may contain additional information, as in the preceding example.
-Such information is called an [**attribute**](https://developer.mozilla.org/en-US/docs/Glossary/attribute "attribute: An attribute extends a tag, changing tag behavior or providing metadata.
-An attribute always has the form name=value (giving the attribute's identifier and the attribute's associated value).").
+Such information is called an **[attribute](https://developer.mozilla.org/en-US/docs/Glossary/attribute "attribute: An attribute extends a tag, changing tag behavior or providing metadata.
+An attribute always has the form name=value (giving the attribute's identifier and the attribute's associated value).")**.
 Attributes usually consist of 2 parts:

 * An attribute **name**
 * An attribute **value**

 A few attributes can only have one value.
 They are **Boolean** attributes and may be shortened by only specifying the attribute name or leaving the attribute value empty.
 Thus, the following 3 examples have the same meaning:

 ```
 <input required="required">